brettfazio/OpenSesame/artifacts/architecture.md

 # Input/Output

+Besides local metadata that is read, the main I/O operation will be the user inputting touches or text to interact with the application.
+And the main output will be queries fetched from the backend.
+There will be no file reading operations for which we have to specify handling errors.

 # Error Processing

 (Does this mean how it intends to handle errors or what kinds of errors it may generate or both or what?)